Islam and Society

 In German literary studies, the students deal with literary texts and narratives across all media, beginning in the 16th century.
 Comparative issues and intermedial relationships are thereby afforded great importance.

 At the heart of this master programme lies the question of how the German language is learned and imparted as a foreign or second language within the context of multilingualism.
-Students learn to analyse the development of linguistic, communicative and intercultural competences as well as aspects of interaction in teaching.
-And they learn to relate thes concepts to practice.
+Students learn to analyse the development of linguitic, communicative and intercultural competences as well as aspects of interaction in teaching.
+And they learn to relate these concepts to practice.
 The master programme also includes class visits and practical experience in the mentoring of learners.
 In addition, students have the possibility of focusing on individual areas, for example, in the areas of Multilingualism and Multilingual Language Teaching Research or German as a second language/migration.

 The bilingual University of Fribourg is the only university in Switzerland that offers this master programme.
 Moreover, the study programme benefits from the close contacts with the Research Centre on Multilingualism.